-Transactions in currencies other than the functional currency of an entity are deemed to be "foreign currency transactions" and are translated to the functional currency by applying the exchange rates prevailing at the date of the transaction.
-At each year end, the foreign currency monetary items on the balance sheet are measured at the exchange rate prevailing at that date and the exchange rate differences arising from such measurement are recorded as "Financial result" in the consolidated income statement in the year incurred.
-This does not apply to the accounting treatment of monetary items that qualify as hedging instruments (see Note 4.22).
+ther than the functional currency of an entity are deemed to be is" and are translated to the functional currency by applying the the date of the transaction.
+At each year end, the foreign curbalance sheet are measured at the exchange rate prevailing at ate differences arising from such measurement are recorded as solidated income statement in the year incurred.
+This does not tment of monetary items that qualify as hedging instruments